Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/array-functions-as-window.md

 ### 1. Group & Collect the data into array

-you can collect several column by builing array of tuples:
+you can collect several column by building array of tuples:
 ```
 SELECT
     id,